 All Electric Reach Code

-The City of Santa Rosa is exploring the development of a reach code that would require all new residential construction of 3-stories and below in the City have to be all electric.
+On November 19, 2019, the City of Santa Rosa passed a reach code that would require all new residential construction of 3-stories and below in the City have to be all electric.

 What is a Reach Code?

 Per Title 24 of the California Code of Regulations, California cities and counties must adopt new Building Standards Code every three years; however, at any time, those cities and counties may choose to adopt their own local codes that "reach" (or go beyond) those California building standards and requirements.

 Reach codes may be prescriptive or performance.
 Prescriptive codes require one or more specific energy efficiency measures, solar photovoltaic (PV), electric vehicle (EV), or battery storage.
 Performance Codes require a building to perform more efficiently based on accepted computer modeling and allow trade-offs between energy efficiency measures, solar PV, EV, or battery storage.